Evercoder/culori/docs/getting-started.md

 ### In your browser's console

-The library is added to every page of this website, so you can try the API in your browser's console as you read through the examples.
+The library is available on this website as the global variable `culori`, so can try the API in your browser's console as you read through the examples.

-### Runkit

-You can also use Culori in the Runkit npm playground ([npm.runkit.com/culori](https://npm.runkit.com/culori)) to test the API without installing anything.

 ### Observable